FrankYFTang/FrankYungFongTangArt/PHTG7/README.md

 ## Assignment 1 Color, Pattern, Curve and Shadow

 * [Submission](https://photos.app.goo.gl/PVbeu51MFG3hgpom7)
+* Instruction: Go out into the world and find subjects that exemplify these categories.
+Experiment!
+Change your vantage point or your angle of view; come in close; look at things or people or places that you might not otherwise consider "image-worthy"!
+Shoot lots of images!
+You can sort them afterwards.
+Think about the images in terms of these categories.
+For example: all color images have color in them (that's pretty obvious, right?), but that doesn't mean that the image is "about" color, or that it exemplifies color.
+You will also find that some, or perhaps many (!), of your images can be placed in more than one category: think about which category it best exemplifies.
+Check out the example images--almost all of which were shot by previous students!
+  * Color
+  * Pattern
+  * Curve
+  * Shadow

 * Classmate Feedback:
   * **Philip Ossenbruggen:** Your pattern shadow and curve look good although the color picture could be brighter.
 I noticed that all of your pictures could fit under the pattern section.
   * **Sett Htoo:** You bring art to daily things that are ordinary.
 As if you slowed down time to appreciate a moment.
 These are awesome.